GuillaumeCleme/karaf-kotlin-sampleapp/README.md

 54 │ ResourceServlet │ /example/*:/resources │ Deployed    │ /example/* │ [/example/*]
 ```

-You can acces the resources using your browser on http://localhost:8181/example/index.html URL.
+You can access the resources using your browser on http://localhost:8181/example/index.html URL.